hphelion/documentation/cli.unix.reference.md

 </dl>

 ###Description
-Update a DNS domain with the specified name and email address.
-Optionally, you can specify a TTL (time to live) to adjust DNS caching of your entry.
+Update a DNS domain with the specified name.
+Optionally, you can specify an email or a TTL (time to live) to adjust DNS caching of your entry.
 The default TTL is 3600 (one hour).

 ###Examples
 Create a new dns domain named 'mydomain.com.' with email 'email@example.com':